-I’ve updated this turkey chili recipe as I’ve tweaked it over the years.
-It’s technically more of a Cincinnati style chili, especially with the addition of dark chocolate, but I married a man from Pittsburgh, so I call it Pittsburgh Turkey Chili.
-Yes, there are lots of ingredients, but I promise you lovelies it’s worth it.
-We eat this chili three times a month.
+This might be one of the most popular recipe from my first cookbook Eat Happy.
+Technically it’s more of a Cincinnati style chili, especially with the addition of dark chocolate, but I married a man from Pittsburgh, so I call it Pittsburgh Chili.
+Also there’s no added sugar, so it’s technically a low carb chili.
+It originally appears in the book using ground turkey, but you can use whatever ground meat strikes your fancy.
+These days I almost always make it using grass-fed ground beef as that’s now more widely available.
+We eat this chili three times a month during the winter.
 I’m not saying you have to eat it that often, but you just might want to.

 - 2 tablespoons olive oil